-Grading turnaround: My goal is to return your assignments to you as soon as possible after you submit them, and you can expect that I will grade your assignments within two weeks after they are submitted.
+Grading turnaround: My goal is to return your assignments to you as soon as possible after you submit them, and you can expect that I will grade your assignments within two weeks after they are submitted, although in most cases they will be returned to you sooner.

 Final course grade: Your final course grade will be the grade that is shown on Canvas after the final assignment of the semester is completed and graded.
+There will be no extra credit or extra work offered at the end of the semester to raise your grade, nor will your grade be rounded up.